How to Install MySQL 8.0 on Fedora 39/38/37 Linux

 Connect to the MySQL 8 Terminal Instance

-Open the terminal and enter the following command to connect to the MySQL server as the root user:
+Connect to MySQL server as the root user:

 sudo mysql -u root -p